CharlieAprog/PatternRecognition_A2/README.md

 # Setting up a virtual environment
 Virtual environments will allow you to only have access to the requirements you have installed wile in the virtual environment.
 This prevents you from using a library that has not been mentioned in the requirements.txt.
 To create your own virtual environment follow the following steps
 ### Installing Virtual Environments
-Venv is included with Python versions 3.3, if you have the newest verison of python it should be incluced.
+Venv is included with Python versions 3.3, if you have the newest version of python it should be included.
 Otherwise install via pip
 > *pip install virtualenv*

 Next, set up the virtual environment using the following command from the project directory
 > *python3 -m venv venv*

-Now you can activate and deactivate your venv using the follwing commands
+Now you can activate and deactivate your venv using the following commands
 #### Windows
 >activate: *venv\Scripts\activate.bat*
 >decativate: *deactivate*